Strengthening Transparency and Integrity in the Civil Service

 During Phase I, the project aimed to strengthen transparency and integrity in the civil service by fostering the capacity of the Governance Center (GC) as the technical arm of the Transparency and Integrity Committee (TIC).
-For this purpose, the project was designed to address the following:

 What have we accomplished so far?

 - Being positioned as a center of excellence on civil service reform, transparency and integrity, the Governance Center has actively contributed to the drafting of the National Anti-corruption strategy; generated knowledge products such as the Study on the Cost of Corruption and the booklet on the distinction between bribes and gifts in the civil service.
 The Strategy was launched on 9 December 2014 on the occasion of the International Anti-Corruption Day, in an event organized by the National Coordinating Committee for Combatting Corruption (NCCCC) and the Administrative Control Authority.

 - The project built the capacities of anti-corruption practitioners in anti-corruption agencies on complaint management systems.

 - Practice guides and tool kits were developed through consultations with stakeholders, through enhanced exposure, study tours, and knowledge sharing exercises.
 A toolkit for preventing and monitoring corruption was developed in cooperation with the American University in Cairo and Washington Institute of Law.